ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 ## Adding dictionary suggestions
 {: #adding-dictionary-suggestions}

+Dictionary suggestions on the editor UI will be ending on 30 June 2025.
+See [Release notes](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-release-notes) for more details.
+{: important}

 As you add entries to your dictionary, {{site.data.keyword.knowledgestudioshort}} searches the documents in your workspace for similar dictionary entries that might be useful to you.